|FIDE Women's World Chess Championship (2015)|

 Players received 90 minutes for the first 40 moves followed by 30 minutes for the rest of the game with a 30-second increment from move one.
 The tiebreaks consisted of two 25 min + 10-sec increment rapid games, then if needed two additional 10+10 games, two 5+3 blitz games and finally a single Armageddon game, where White had 5 minutes to Black's 4, but a draw counted as a win for Black.
 (2)

+The reigning World Champion Yifan Hou did not participate.
 On way to the final, Mariya Muzychuk knocked out Yuanling Yuan, Monika (Bobrowska) Socko, Antoaneta Stefanova, Koneru Humpy in the quarterfinal, and Dronavalli Harika in the semifinal.
 Natalia Pogonina knocked out Qi Guo, Ju Wenjun, Marie Sebag, Zhao Xue in the quarterfinal, and Pia Cramling in the semifinal.
 The final match started April 2.
 Muzychuk won the second game and no tiebreak games were necessary:

 Mariya Muzychuk thus became the 14th Women's World Champion.
-To be challenged by Yifan Hou for the Women's World Chess Championship (2016).

 1 2 3 4